BBC-Prince Charles will walk Meghan Markle down the aisle on Saturday when she marries Prince Harry, Kensington Palace has said.

 The reporter who broke the story said it became clear for Mr Markle that he would not be travelling to Windsor on Tuesday.

-“Chest pains were really being exacerbated the emotional strain he was under,” he said.
+“Chest pains were really being exacerbated by the emotional strain he was under,” he said.
 “When doctors told him he needed to have surgery, he decided he needed to heed that advice, despite the fact he wanted to be here in Windsor for Meghan.”

 “He definitely feels he’s been mis-characterised,” Mr Mandell added.
 “That’s why he felt the need to speak out when I reached him.”